-- (a) "Bank", "Registered Bank" or "ICBC (NZ)" means Industrial and Commercial Bank of China (New Zealand) Limited; - (b) "Banking Group" and "Group" means the Bank and its subsidiaries.
-As at the date of this disclosure statement, the Bank does not have any subsidiaries and is the only member of the Banking Group; - (c) "ICBC", the "Ultimate Parent Bank", the "Ultimate Holding Company", the "Parent" and the "Controlling Bank" mean the Industrial and Commercial Bank of China Limited, incorporated in China; - (d) "NZD" means the New Zealand Dollar, "RMB" means the Chinese Yuan, "USD" means the United States Dollar, "EURO" means the European Dollar and "AUD" means the Australian Dollar; - (e) "Board" means the board of directors of the Bank; and - (f) Words and phrases defined by the Order have the same meanings when used in this Disclosure Statement.
+- "Bank", "Registered Bank" or "ICBC (NZ)" means Industrial and Commercial Bank of China (New Zealand) Limited; - "Banking Group" and "Group" means the Bank and its subsidiaries.
+As at the date of this Disclosure Statement, the Bank does not have any subsidiaries and is the only member of the Banking Group; - "ICBC", the "Ultimate Parent Bank", the "Ultimate Holding Company", the "Parent" and the "Controlling Bank" mean the Industrial and Commercial Bank of China Limited, incorporated in China; - "NZD" means the New Zealand Dollar, "RMB" means the Chinese Yuan, "USD" means the United States Dollar, "HKD" (d) means the Hong Kong Dollar, "EUR" means the European Dollar and "AUD" means the Australian Dollar; - (e) "Board" means the board of directors of the Bank; and - Words and phrases defined by the Order have the same meanings when used in this Disclosure Statement.

-The financial statements of ICBC (NZ) for the year ended 31 December 2019 form part of and should be read in conjunction with this Disclosure Statement.
+The financial statements of ICBC (NZ) for the year ended 31 December 2020 form part of and should be read in conjunction with this Disclosure Statement.

-This Disclosure Statement is available on the Registered Bank's website at www.icbcnz.com.
-In addition, any person can request a hard copy of the Registered Bank's Disclosure Statement at no charge.
+$This\ Disclosure\ Statement\ is\ available\ on\ the\ Registered\ Bank's\ website\ at\ \underline{www.icbcnz.com}.\ In\ addition,\ any\ person\ can\ request$ a hard copy of the Registered Bank's Disclosure Statement at no charge.
 The copy will be provided by the end of the second working day after the day on which the request is received.